Pumpkin Quinoa Breakfast Bars

 Pumpkin Quinoa Breakfast Bars Recipe

 You’re going to love this easy make-ahead breakfast filled with your favorite fall flavors.
-With plenty of protein and whole grains, this is a healthy way to fuel your day, especially since they are perfect portable.
+With plenty of protein and whole grains, this is a healthy way to fuel your day, especially since they are perfectly portable.
 They also make a great gluten free snack bar.

 I hope you’ll leave a comment and give it a FIVE STAR rating or share a photo on this pin on Pinterest!